Commercial Electrical Switchboard Upgrade Services in Melbourne - Teoma

 5. Electrical Circuits and Overcurrent Protection

-• Confirm that each circuit is correctly protected by the appropriate overcurrent device (circuit breaker or fuse).
+• Ask your electrician to confirm each circuit is protected by the right overcurrent device, like a circuit breaker or fuse.

 7. Earthing and Bonding

-• Verify that earthing and bonding systems are correctly installed and maintained.
+• Ask your electrician to check that earthing and bonding systems are properly installed and up to standard.

-• Ensure that earth electrodes are in good condition and have low resistance.
+• Make sure the earth electrodes are in good condition and show low resistance.
+This protects people and equipment from electrical faults.

 8. Safety Switch (RCD) Installation

-• Install residual current devices (RCDs) on appropriate circuits for protection against electric shock.
+• Make sure residual current devices (RCDs) are installed on the right circuits to protect against electric shock.

 9. Documentation

-• Maintain comprehensive records of all installations, modifications, and inspections.
+• Ensure your electrician keeps detailed records of all installations, changes, and inspections.

 10. Training and Safety Awareness